noahsark769/NGSwiftUIEquatableStateIssue/README.md

 Actual: The app crashes

 Note: You may need to add another var to the NormalExperienceState struct, I've seen it behave inconsistently across compiles.

+Note: The same issue doesn't seem to happen on iOS with the same content view.